dleontev/dleontev.github.io/pages/about.md

 # **About Me**

 👋 Hello!

 I'm Dimitriy, an IT professional with a passion for technology and a drive to continuously learn and improve. 💻

-On my GitHub profile, you'll find a collection of my personal projects, scripts, and documentation that showcase my skills and experience in the IT field. 🚀 I'm always looking to connect with other IT professionals and learn from others.
-Feel free to reach out! 🤝
+On this site, you'll find a collection of personal projects and insightful blog posts where I share my IT learning journey and experience.
+I'm always eager to connect with fellow IT professionals and expand my knowledge.
+Let's connect! 🤝

-## 📂 Projects

-🚧 TBD 🚧

 ## 🧰 Skills